torchbox/wagtailmedia/README.md

 ### As a regular Django field

-Also, you can use `Media` as a regular Django filed.
+Also, you can use `Media` as a regular Django field.

 Example